Imburse-Payments/imburse-payments.github.io/pages/getting-started/account-management.md

 ##### Tenant API Keys
 A Tenant can have as many Tenant API Keys as you require.

 **<mark>Important - Creating a Tenant API Key will generate you Public Key and Private Key values.
-The Private Key value cannot be retrived after creation so it's important this is stored somewhere safe.</mark>**
+The Private Key value cannot be retrieved after creation so it's important this is stored somewhere safe.</mark>**

 ##### Tenant Roles
 The following **Tenant Roles** are available: